jeanluct/adcell/README.md

 - Run `adcell_run('1')`.
 The argument specifies which flow and set of parameter values are used.

-- You can add your own run parameters by adding a case in the switch statement at the top of adcell_run: you can specify the diffusion coefficient (effectively the inverse Peclet number) and the number of Fourier coefficients in each dimension.  `N` should be made larger as `Diff` is decreased.
+- You can add your own run parameters by adding a case in the `switch` statement at the top of `adcell_run`: you can specify the diffusion coefficient (effectively the inverse Peclet number) and the number of Fourier coefficients in each dimension.  `N` should be made larger as `Diff` is decreased.
 Another useful parameter is `ks`,